Except in rare cases where the law requires otherwise, members of the public are welcome to attend Superior Court of Justice proceedings.

 - No food or beverages are allowed in the courtrooms.

 - Hats or headwear are not permitted except for religious reasons.
 Please also remove your sunglasses before entering the courtroom (unless they are required due to a medical condition).

 - You must stand whenever you speak to the judge or the judge speaks to you.

-- If you are addressing a judge in the Superior Court of Justice, you should call the judge “Your Honour” or “Madam Justice (last name)” or “Mister Justice (last name).”
-Masters should be called “Master” or “Master (last name).
-Deputy Judges and Provincial Judges of the Small Claims Court should also be called “Your Honour.”
+- If you are addressing a judge or master of the Superior Court of Justice, you should call him or her “Your Honour” or “Justice/Master (last name)”.
+Deputy judges should be called “Your Honour”.